TeuxDeux

 The mobile apps are free to use.
 Sounds good, right?
 But there’s a catch: you can only use the mobile apps.
 No access to the web version.
 For many people, that’s a dealbreaker – you want to be able to manage your tasks on your laptop.

-For full access, you pay $1 per month or $1 per year (equivalent to $1 per month).
-There’s a 7‑day trial period, which is tight for really getting to know a tool.
+For full access you pay $ 4 per month or $ 36 per year (which comes to $ 3 per month).
+There’s a 7-day trial period, which is tight to really get to know a tool.
 Two weeks would be fairer.

 Is it worth it?
-That depends on how much you value simplicity.
+That depends on how much value you place on simplicity.
 Microsoft To Do is free and can do more.
 Todoist has a free version that already offers quite a lot.
-For $1–4 per month, TeuxDeux mostly gives you peace of mind and a beautiful design.
+For $ 3-4 per month with TeuxDeux you mainly get peace of mind and a beautiful design.

 Compare it to a cup of coffee per month.
-If that minimalist interface truly helps you be more productive, it’s not a crazy amount.
-But if you’re unsure whether you’ll use it often enough, there are plenty of free alternatives that do 80% of the same things.
+If that minimalist interface really helps you be more productive, it’s not a crazy amount.
+But if you’re unsure whether you’ll use it often enough, there are plenty of free alternatives that do 80% of the same thing.

 The price tag is a stumbling block for many people.
-Not because $1 per month is extremely expensive, but because you get relatively little functionality for that money.
-Other apps offer far more features for the same amount or less.
+Not because $ 3 per month is extremely expensive, but because you get relatively little functionality for that money.
+Other apps offer much more features for the same money or less.

-Lack of calendar integration is a drawback.
-You can’t link your tasks to Google Calendar or Outlook.
-That means you need to use two systems side by side: one for appointments, one for tasks.
+No calendar integration is a miss.
+You can’t connect your tasks to Google Calendar or Outlook.
+That means you have to use two systems side by side: one for appointments, one for tasks.
 For some people that works, but it feels like a missed opportunity.

 The mobile app feels more limited than the web version.
-Some things that are easy to do on desktop are harder on mobile.
-And if you only use the free mobile version, you miss features that are only available on the web.
+Some things you do easily on desktop are harder on mobile.
+And if you only use the free mobile version, you miss features that are only available on web.

 Working offline is also a problem.
 No internet?
 Then you can’t access your tasks.
-In 2024, that feels outdated.
-Yes, we’re usually online, but in those moments when you’re not (airplane, bad connection), that’s exactly when you want access to your to‑do list.
+In 2024 that feels outdated.
+Yes, we’re usually online, but in those moments when you’re not (airplane, poor connection), that’s when you want to be able to access your to-do list.

 No collaboration features means you can’t use this for family tasks or team projects.
 It’s purely personal.
 Want to share a shopping list with your partner?
-You’ll need another app for that.
+That has to be through another app.

-And then there’s the limited view.
-Only a weekly overview.
-No monthly calendar, no yearly view.
-For some people that’s liberating (less overwhelming), for others limiting (I want to plan further ahead).
+And then the limited view.
+Only a week overview.
+No monthly calendar, no year overview.
+For some people that’s liberating (less overwhelming), for others limiting (I want to be able to plan further ahead).

 What do others think?

-Opinions about TeuxDeux are moderately positive.
+The opinions about TeuxDeux are nuanced positive.
 People who use it are often real fans, but it’s not for everyone.

-What frustrates users: the price comes up again and again.
-People think it’s too expensive for what you get.
-The lack of calendar sync is often called a dealbreaker.
+What users find frustrating: the price keeps coming up.
+People find it too expensive for what you get.
+The lack of calendar sync is often mentioned as a dealbreaker.
 The mobile app feels like a watered-down version for many people.
-And no offline access is a reason for some to stop using it.
+And no offline access is a reason for some to quit.

-In YouTube reviews, TeuxDeux is often compared with Todoist.
+In YouTube reviews TeuxDeux is often compared to Todoist.
 TeuxDeux wins on design and simplicity.
 Todoist wins on functionality and value for money.
 It depends on what you’re looking for.

-What stands out is that people who use TeuxDeux have often already tried several other apps.
-It’s rarely anyone’s first to‑do app.
-It’s where you end up when you’re tired of complexity and just want things to be simple.
+It’s notable that people who use TeuxDeux have often already tried several other apps.
+It’s rarely someone’s first to-do app.
+It’s where you end up when you’re tired of complexity and just want it to be simple.

 TeuxDeux alternatives

-Does this not quite match what you’re looking for?
+Doesn’t this quite fit what you’re looking for?

-• Todoist – Has far more advanced features like projects, labels, and filters.
+• Todoist – Has many more advanced features like projects, labels, and filters.
 Choose this if you manage complex projects and need extensive task organization.
-The free version is already quite complete.
+The free version is already pretty complete.

-• Trello – Uses a Kanban board structure instead of a weekly planner.
+• Trello – Uses a Kanban board structure instead of a weekly agenda.
 Choose this if you want to work visually with columns and cards for project management.
 Also good for teamwork.

 • Microsoft To Do – Is completely free and integrates deeply with Microsoft 365.
-Choose this if you already work within the Microsoft ecosystem and are looking for a free alternative.
-Less pretty, but functional.
+Choose this if you already work in the Microsoft ecosystem and are looking for a free alternative.
+Less beautiful, but functional.

 Frequently asked questions